fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 It is common to start by adding a Sequence or Fallback node as the root of the BT.

 #.
 Type "sequence" into the search box and click the Sequence node.
 #.
-Customize the node’s name by setting it to "HelloSequeunce".
+Customize the node’s name by setting it to "HelloSequence".
 #.
 Add it to the BT by clicking the "Add to Tree" button.

 .. image:: _static/first_tree_1.png